Herd behavior

-Human behavior

 Early research

 The philosophers Søren Kierkegaard and Friedrich Nietzsche were among the first to criticize what they referred to as "the crowd" (Kierkegaard) and "herd morality" and the "herd instinct" (Nietzsche) in human society.
 Modern psychological and economic research has identified herd behavior in humans to explain the phenomenon of large numbers of people acting in the same way at the same time.
-The British surgeon Wilfred Trotter popularized the "herd behavior" phrase in his book, Instincts of the Herd in Peace and War (1914).
+The British surgeon Wilfred Trotter popularized the "herd behavior" phrase in his book Instincts of the Herd in Peace and War (1914).
 In The Theory of the Leisure Class, Thorstein Veblen explained economic behavior in terms of social influences such as "emulation", where some members of a group mimic other members of higher status.
 In "The Metropolis and Mental Life" (1903), early sociologist George Simmel referred to the "impulse to sociability in man", and sought to describe "the forms of association by which a mere sum of separate individuals are made into a 'society' ".
 Other social scientists explored behaviors related to herding, such as Sigmund Freud (crowd psychology), Carl Jung (collective unconscious), Everett Dean Martin (Behavior of Crowds) and Gustave Le Bon (the popular mind).

 Swarm theory observed in non-human societies is a related concept and is being explored as it occurs in human society.
-Scottish journalist Charles Mackay identifies multiple facets of herd behaviour in his 1841 work, Extraordinary Popular Delusions and the Madness of Crowds.
+Scottish journalist Charles Mackay identifies multiple facets of herd behavior in his 1841 work, Extraordinary Popular Delusions and the Madness of Crowds.

-Everyday decision-making
+Everyday decision making

 "Benign" herding behaviors may occur frequently in everyday decisions based on learning from the information of others, as when a person on the street decides which of two restaurants to dine in.
-Suppose that both look appealing, but both are empty because it is early evening; so at random, this person chooses restaurant A. Soon a couple walks down the same street in search of a place to eat.
+Suppose that both look appealing, but both are empty because it is early evening; at random, this person chooses restaurant A. Soon a couple walks down the same street in search of a place to eat.
 They see that restaurant A has customers while B is empty, and choose A on the assumption that having customers makes it the better choice.
-Because other passersby do the same thing into the evening, restaurant A does more business that night than B. This phenomenon is also referred as an information cascade.
+If other passers-by do the same thing during the evening, restaurant A does more business that night than B. This phenomenon is also referred as an information cascade.

 Crowds

-Crowds that gather on behalf of a grievance can involve herding behavior that turns violent, particularly when confronted by an opposing ethnic or racial group.
+Crowds that gather to protest about a grievance can involve herding behavior that turns violent, particularly when confronted by an opposing ethnic or racial group.
 The Los Angeles riots of 1992, New York Draft Riots, and Tulsa race massacre are notorious in U.S. history.
 The idea of a "group mind" or "mob behavior" was put forward by the French social psychologists Gabriel Tarde and Gustave Le Bon.